austinthaldorfhuelsbeck/website-builder-dashboard/README.md

 # Cathy Loerzel

-This project is a single-page application designed as a personal website, a blog, and a landing page to promote Cathy Loerzel and her book, Redeeming Heartache.
+This project is a single-page application designed as a personal website, a post, and a landing page to promote Cathy Loerzel and her book, Redeeming Heartache.

-The app stores all requisite data for blogs, topics, categories, testimonials, and events within a database, and provides a service to the administrator for interacting with and modifying this data.
+The app stores all requisite data for posts, topics, categories, testimonials, and events within a database, and provides a service to the administrator for interacting with and modifying this data.

 The admin dashboard allows admin users to perform API-enabled actions upon the data from within a user-friendly dashboard.